Thursday, May 28, 2009

 Interpretation: Raising the flag but it stopped at a half-mast could mean a "half-mast" situation (half-mast usually a symbol of grief, pain or sorrow due to violence or death).
 The snapping of string could mean opposing forces in the country that could lead to a chaotic situation.
 It could also mean a fall of the people involve in the political crisis and fall of our nation from the present economic status.

+Second.
 During the latter part of the program, a singer performed nationalistic songs like “Magkaisa” and “Bayan Ko” that were symbolic of the bloodless revolt against the Marcos dictatorship in 1986.
-But in the middle of his singing, the sound system malfunctioned, and the male crooner just had to sing a capella.

 Interpretation: There are no reasons at the moment to celebrate because of the political crisis we are facing.
 Logically, there is no such thing as "pagkakaisa" ng "bayan ko".
 The situation could lead to more sacrifices among Filipinos to retain the spirit of oneness in the country but with extra efforts (acapella).